algattik/jmeter-extension/Tasks/TaurusRunner/README.md

     To install Taurus version 1.14.0, use 1.14.0
 For getting more details about exact version, refer to [this link](https://pypi.org/project/bzt/#history)

+* **Taurus Configuration\*:** Optional [Taurus YAML](https://gettaurus.org/docs/YAMLTutorial/) configuration file.
+You can also provide a path to a file in the *Taurus Arguments* field."

-* **Taurus Arguments\*:** Arguments passed to the `bzt` Taurus script.
+* **Taurus Arguments\*:** Optional arguments passed to the `bzt` Taurus script.
 This should be a space-separated list of files or websites to test.
 Files can be one or more Taurus YAML definition files, JMeter files or website URLs.
 Can also contain
   * Taurus YAML definition file (recommended), which can reference a JMeter JMX file.
 Example:
 ```
 execution: